singnet/dev-portal/docs/products/DecentralizedAIPlatform/HaaS/index.md

 HaaS operates on a **monthly subscription basis** paid in FET tokens:

-- Payment is required **upfront** for each subscription period
+- Payment is required **upfront** for each month
-- Subscription automatically expires if not renewed
+- The daemon automatically becomes unavailable when the subscription expires
 - You can top up at any time to extend the expiry date
 - Multiple daemons require separate subscriptions